DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/languages.md

 title: Become a modern languages teacher
 description: |-
     Find out how to become a modern languages teacher, including what you'll be teaching and what funding is available to help you train.
+subcategory: What to teach
+navigation: 5.49
+navigation_title: Modern languages
+navigation_description: Discover what it'd be like to a modern languages teacher and help pupils to communicate with people from other countries and cultures.
 layout: "layouts/minimal"
 colour: "yellow"
 image: "static/images/content/hero-images/0004.jpg"